TheRuntingMuumuu/trmWebsite/README.md

 Here are the archives for pre-Beta 2.5 site.
 If the link goes down, please file an issue and i'll try to get the link back up and working ASAP. [https://cloud.degoo.com/share/ZnCxiMNVAOcMwR](https://cloud.degoo.com/share/ZnCxiMNVAOcMwR).
 A mirror to this can be found here: https://archive.org/details/beta-2.3 (in case the degoo goes down).
 Later releases can be found at the releases page on this github site.

 # Contributing
-Put any contributions into the `beta1` branch. `master` is only for commits that are published to the web server, and should only be modified in rare cases, if there's a critical issue with README.md.
+Put any contributions into the `beta1` branch. `master` is only for commits that are published to the web server, and should only be modified for the README.md.

 There are better ways to do this, but for now, this is what the contributing guideline is. if you don't follow this rule, we may close your Pull Request and create a new one with the correct base branch.
 Changes in `master` should only be README.md fixes.